 - 1. Floor Plans: - a.
-Drawing scale of 1/8'' = 1'0'' (metric 1:100) - b.
+Drawings scale of 1/8" = 1'0" (metric 1:100) - b.
 Locations of all major fixed elements within the Leased Premises dimensionally related to grid lines and demising partitions - c.
 Locations and layouts of rooms and unusual loading concentrations, such as centralized filing areas, vaults, etc. - d.
 Location of power and telecommunications outlets - e.
 Location and details of fire systems - f.
 Locations and details of supplementary HVAC systems - g.
 Location of plumbing fixtures - h.
 Furniture plan with room names or uses - i.
-Furniture set back from perimeter induction units to be maintained at a minimum of 12 inches - j.
+Furniture set back from perimeter convection units to be maintained at a minimum of 12 inches - j.
 Floor and wall materials and all finishes throughout the Leased Premises - k.
-Location of interfloor stairs, if any (subject to prior approval by the Landlord's Structural Engineer)
+Location of interfloor stairs, if any (subject to prior approval by the Landlord's Structural Engineer) - I. Where the Leased Premises occupy less than a full floor, a drawing of the entire floor showing the location of the Leased Premises and its relationship to the elevator, lobby, exits and washrooms - m.
+Wall construction that connects to the perimeter walls must align with window mullions.
+This is to be constructed using double sided tape and must be removable.
+When partitions do not align with convector units 12" clearance is to be maintained.
+Refer to section 4.0 for drawing.

-- I. Where the Leased Premises occupy less than a full floor, a drawing of the entire floor showing the location of the Leased Premises and its relationship to the elevator, lobby, exits and washrooms - 2.
-Reflected Ceiling/Lighting Plan: - a.
-Drawing scale of 1/8'' = 1'0'' (metric 1:100) - b.
+- 2. Reflected Ceiling/Lighting Plan - a. a.
+Drawing scale of 1/8" = 1'0" (metric 1:100) - b.
 Lighting layout, zoning, controls, ceiling pattern, materials and suspension system definition (segregation, suite to suite, must be maintained) - c.
 Types and wattage of any proposed special light fixtures - d.
 Locations of any sound baffles above the ceiling - e.
 Location of any access panels required to service building systems - f.
 Location of sprinkler heads and relocated heads (if applicable) - g.
 JCI and/or Encillium required for zoning programming at Tenant's expense - 3.
 Construction details, at suitable scales, indicating all methods of construction. - 4.
 Complete electrical, mechanical, sprinkler, building automation and life safety system drawings, at a scale of 1/8" = 1'0"(metric 1:100), should show and should indicate work which is an alteration to, or addition to, the base building work as well as base building work which remains unchanged.
 Indicate tie-ins and extensions to the base building security and communications systems, plumbing systems and HVAC systems.